jochemp264/BadGuys/README.md

-# hosts
+# BadGuys
-Various Dutch known ad-servers to block using PiHole

-## Usage
-Add https://raw.githubusercontent.com/jochemp264/hosts/main/hosts as adlist in your PiHole configuration
+Various known ad-hosts, spammers and phishing senders

 ## Contributing
 To contribute, fork the repo and create a PR for the updated hosts file so that it can be merged